LordAshes/TaleSpire-CommonCodeSnippets/README.md

 # TaleSpire-CommonCodeSnippets
-A bunch of independent code snippets for common functionality in TaleSpire
+This is a collection of code snippets and/or knowledge for common tasks when creating TaleSpire mods.

+# Index
+Chat.cs = Information regarding making assets speak both local and on all connected clienst